By Bob Lipinski

 Some ingredients used (there are over 100) are allspice, angelica, angostura, anise, bitter almond, bitter orange, celery, chamomile, cinnamon, clove, coriander, fennel, gentian, ginger, marjoram, myrtle, nutmeg, peach, quinine, rhubarb, rosemary, saffron, sage, sandalwood, savory, thyme, and vanilla.

-Vermouth contains between 15 and 21 percent alcohol.
+Vermouth contains 15 to 22 percent alcohol.
 It can be red, white, amber, or rosé in color, and be dry, semidry, or sweet.
 The sweet vermouths, mostly red and a few whites, contain about 10 to 15 percent sugar.
 The dry vermouths contain less than 4 percent sugar.

 Many countries make vermouth or a vermouth-type wine.
-The leading countries in production are Italy, France, U.S. Spain, Germany, Argentina, United Kingdom, and Australia.
+The leading countries in production are Italy, France, U.S., Spain, Germany, Argentina, United Kingdom, and Australia.
+Vermouth is made in many other countries including Canada, Greece, Portugal, Switzerland, and Uruguay.

 Serving